Patrick Thomson’s pair reunited after more than 50 years

 A time of year when department stores traditionally come to life is Christmas, and PT’s was no different.

-“You got a lot of kids at Christmas time round the Grotto,” said Nan, “That’s when lots of people coming in with their families.”
+“You got a lot of kids at Christmas time round the Grotto,” said Nan, “That’s when lots of people came in with their families.”

 And there was a huge fuss when pop star Millie Small, of My Boy Lollipop fame, turned up.